kikuchiyo/device_connection_en/nonsdk/upstream/device_connection/connect_subdevices.md

     <td>clientId </td>
     <td>String </td>
     <td>Mandatory </td>
-    <td>Identifier of   the device client.
-The value can either be productKey or deviceName. </td>
+    <td>The identifier of the device client.
+The value can be productKey or deviceName. </td>
   </tr>
   <tr>
     <td>cleanSession </td>
     <td>String </td>
     <td>Mandatory</td>
     <td>Supported value: True.
 This indicates to clear offline information for all sub-devices, which is information that has not been received by QoS 1. </td>
   </tr>
   <tr>
     <td>message </td>